webdevak/Employee-Directory/README.md

 # Employee Directory
  Awesome StartUp App,
- Used an API to Create an Employee Directory
+ Used an API to gather info to create an Employee Directory